 What is mixed reality?

-Mixed reality is a technology that merges real and virtual worlds to create brand new environments where physical and digital components can interact in real time.
-It’s “mixed” reality because it encompasses both augmented/virtual reality and the real world via immersive technology, letting you see the real environment overlaid with holographic data from a 3D model.
+Mixed reality is a technology that merges real and virtual worlds to create brand new environments where physical and digital components can interact simultaneously.
+It’s “mixed” reality because it encompasses both virtual and real environments via immersive technology, letting users see the existing space overlaid with holographic data from a 3D model.

 Mixed reality is transforming the way construction companies consume and interact with information.
-A recently released product combines both hardware and software to enable the education of on-site teams, so the crew knows exactly what task to perform and receives feedback instantaneously.
+A recently released solution combines both hardware and software to enable the collaboration of both on-site and off-site teams, so crews can see exactly what task to perform — with instantaneous feedback.